Quetzal-framework/quetzal-CRUMBS/_sources/0-installation.rst.txt

     sudo apt-get install libxcb-render-util0
     sudo apt-get install libxcb-xinerama0

-Then (in your virtual environment) install python packages for Mayavi support:
+Then in your virtual environment install the Visualization Toolkit (VTK), an open source software for manipulating and displaying scientific data:

 .. code-block:: bash

-    python3 -m pip install pyqt5
-    python3 -m pip install numpy
     python3 -m pip install vtk
-    python3 -m pip install pillow

-And finally install quetzal-crumbs (in your virtual environment)
+And finally install quetzal-crumbs in your virtual environment:

 .. code-block:: bash